-- 4.2.5.1 Develop and adopt an ordinance or other regulatory mechanism that requires long-term postconstruction storm water controls at new development and redevelopment sites. - 4.2.5.2 Implement an enforcement strategy and implement the enforcement provisions of the ordinance or other regulatory mechanism. - 4.2.5.3 The Permittee's new development/redevelopment program must have requirements or standards to ensure that any storm water controls or management practices for new development and redevelopment will prevent or minimize impacts to water quality. - 4.2.5.4 All Permittees shall adopt and implement procedures for site plan review which evaluate water quality impacts.
-The procedures shall apply through the life of the project from conceptual design to project closeout. - 4.2.5.5 All Permittees shall adopt and implement SOPs or similar type of documents for site inspection and enforcement of post-construction storm water control measures. - 4.2.5.6 Permittees shall ensure that all staff involved in post-construction storm water management, planning and review, and inspections and enforcement receive adequate training on an annual basis.
-The Permittee shall ensure that all new hires are trained upon hire and before commencing storm water related duties and annually thereafter, at a minimum. - 4.2.5.7 The Permittee must maintain an inventory of all post-construction structural storm water control measures installed and implemented at new development and redeveloped sites that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale.
-This inventory shall include both public and private sector sites located within the Permittee's service area.
+- 4.2.5.1 Post-construction Controls Program must have requirements or standards to prevent or minimize impacts to water quality.
+The 80th percentile rainfall event retention requirement equates to 0.47 inches.
+A Low Impact Development (LID) approach should be utilized. - 4.2.5.2 Regulatory Mechanism Develop and adopt an ordinance or other regulatory mechanism that requires long-term post-construction storm water controls at new development and redevelopment sites.
+Implement an enforcement strategy and implement the enforcement provisions of the ordinance or other regulatory mechanism. - 4.2.5.3 Plan Review All Permittees shall adopt and implement procedures for site plan review which evaluate water quality impacts.
+The procedures shall apply through the life of the project from conceptual design to project closeout. - 4.2.5.4 Inventory The Permittee must maintain an inventory of all post-construction structural storm water control measures installed and implemented at new development and redeveloped sites that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale.
+This inventory shall include both public and private sector sites located within the Permittee's service area. - 4.2.5.5 Training Permittees shall ensure that all staff involved in post-construction storm water management, planning and review, and inspections and enforcement receive adequate training on an annual basis.
+The Permittee shall ensure that all new hires are trained within 60 days of hire and before commencing storm water related duties and annually thereafter, at a minimum.